 The practice of actually awarding a physical cap to each player is now not as popular as it once was.

-A player may receive an embroidered cap for a significant milestone in their appearances, such as at 50 or 100 appearances for their national team, but otherwise, it is rare for a player to be given an actual cap.
+A player may receive an embroidered cap for a significant milestone in their appearances, such as at 50 or 100 appearances for their national team.
+Still, otherwise, it is rare for a player to be given an actual cap.

-You will find some countries that don’t give their players any caps and some who do.
+You will find some countries that don’t give their players any caps and some that do.